You’re going to flip over these Eggless Chocolate Chip Cookies with Pumpkin.

 The secret to making this eggless cookies recipe super moist?
 Pumpkin puree and organic shortening!

-Not only is this snack easy to make, these cookies tastes great.
-You won’t believe they’re egg free!
+Not only is this snack easy to make, but these cookies also taste great.
+You won’t believe they’re egg-free!

 Chocolate chip pumpkin cookies are a delicious egg free cookie dough option that tastes great and stays super moist.

 With the addition of pumpkin puree and whole wheat flour, this is a wholesome treat you’ll feel good about serving to your family, too.

 Eggless Chocolate Chip Cookies are an easy to make treat